Cozy Peach Kitchen

 This post is sponsored by Nature’s Greens.
 All thoughts and opinions are my own.

-Mac and cheese is one of my all time favorites foods, but sometimes I like adding extra flair and nutrition to it with fresh produce.
+Mac and cheese is one of my all time favorite foods (think gouda mac and cheese and white cheddar mac and cheese!), but sometimes I like adding extra flair and nutrition to it with fresh produce.

 This recipe uses a handful of fresh fall ingredients like butternut squash and Nature's Greens collard greens.
 Collards are one of my favorite leafy greens to add to classic comfort food dishes because they’re versatile and nutrient-dense.